 Seriously — we are on our fifth year of using one simple system, and my boys are completely independent.
 Like auto-pilot.
 It is possible, parents.
 It really is!

-Following is a slightly edited post from two years ago here on the blog.
+Following is a slightly edited post from a few years ago here on the blog.
 Since there are so many new readers here, and I get asked this question a lot, I thought it was time to share again.
-I really wanted to re-do the video (it’s not my favorite) but decided to just share it as it is.
-It’s pretty clear and people have found it really helpful.

 A little closer-up look at our chore chart.
 Sorry about the sloppy writing.
 It’s only because…I have sloppy writing.